 - The Board has a balance of new and experienced directors, with tenure of current directors averaging nine years.

-- The Board added six new directors in the last eight years and has a specified retirement age for directors.
+- The Board added seven new directors in the last eight years and has a specified retirement age for directors.

 - Five of the 13 directors are women or ethnically diverse and the average age of directors is 65.